How and where do you sell books in today's market?

-What effect do you think the iPad/Kindle/Nook etc. will have on children's books?
-Is this a realistic platform for picture books?
+What effect do the iPad/Kindle/Nook etc. have on children's books?

 My view is that electronic readers, apps and the like provide a valuable complement to picture books, but won’t replace them altogether.
 I do love the freedom that e-books or apps provide in terms of options when my kids and I are out and about.
 For instance, if we are on the road, or waiting in a doctor’s office, it’s wonderful that my daughter can be engaged in something that has creative or literary value, albeit on my iPhone.
 But at the end of the day, when we snuggle together for reading time, it’s always a book version of a story that she asks for – not an electronic version.